melodyyangaws/sql-based-etl/README.md

-# SQL based data processing with declarative framework
+# SQL-based ETL with Apache Spark on Amazon EKS
 This is a project developed with Python CDK for the solution SO0141 - SQL based ETL with a declarative framework.

 ## Prerequisites